Marshall Islands legal and accounting and tax considerations in 2023

 - Although companies suffer no income tax, they are taxed on the gross revenue derived from carrying out a trade or business in the Marshall Islands.
 This amounts to i) $80 for the first $10,000 of gross revenue per year and ii) 3% per year on all gross revenue that exceeds $10,000.

 - Personal income tax in the Marshall Islands is i) 8% for the first $10,400 of income and ii) 12% on any income exceeding $10,400.
 Salaries received by United States contractor personnel in the Marshall Islands are subject to 5% tax.

 - Individuals carrying out a business or profession in Marshall Islands are also subject to Gross Revenue Tax of 3%.

 - A 3% tax is applicable on gross rental income from property in the Marshall Islands.

 - A 10% withholding tax is imposed on income derived by non-residents for services in the Marshall Islands, and a 3% withholding tax applies on gross income from the leased immovable property, exclusive of buildings and other improvements on land.

-- It is important our Clients’ are aware of their personal and corporate tax obligations in their country of residence and domicile; and they will fulfill those obligations annually.
+- It is important our Clients are aware of their personal and corporate tax obligations annually.
 Let us know if you need Healy Consultants’ help to clarify your annual reporting obligations.